Kornelkaaaa/esayRectangle/README.md

 Employs the java.util.Scanner class to read user input from the console.
 Utilizes the java.awt.Rectangle class to create and manipulate rectangle objects.
 Leverages the contains() and intersects() methods of the Rectangle class to determine containment and intersection relationships.

-Compilation and Execution:
+#Compilation and Execution:
 Save the code as lab2.java.

-Compile using a Java compiler:
-Bash
-javac lab2.java

-Run the compiled class:
-Bash
-java lab2
+Run lab2.java in your IDE

 # Usage: